 A physical examination is not required of any child whose parent or guardian objects on religious grounds and who shows no visible evidence of sickness.
-The parent or guardian shall state in writing that, to the best of his or her knowledge, the child is in good health and free from any communicable or contagious disease.
+The parent or guardian shall state in writing that, to the best of the parent or guardian's knowledge, the child is in good health and free from any communicable or contagious disease.